Scenario-Cloud/web-developer-exam/README.md

 This .NET Class Library Project contains inital DbContext that will be used throughout the App.
 This Project should also include the business logic when persisting data - which will be described as part of the requirements of the exam.

 # Project - ScenarioCloud.WebDeveloperExam.Web
-This .Net Web Application Project will the main App.
+This .Net Web Application Project will be the main App.
 This will contain the UI itself and any UI-related logic.

 # Getting Started
 The first thing to do is [Clone](https://github.com/Scenario-Cloud/web-developer-exam.git) this Repository.